Skip to content

 2. Process user access data in the chain, such as extracting session, view, resource fields from the message in the chain.

-All other data mentioned above can be handled by both local/central Pipelines.
+Data not mentioned above can be processed by both local/central Pipelines.

 Prerequisites